tessgi/TessGiWebsite/content/pages/observing/status.md

     <td></td>

     <td style="min-width: 12em;">
-    Pointing shifted toward the North ecliptic pole by 31 degrees
+    Pointing shifted toward the North ecliptic pole by 31 degrees (<a href=observing-technical.html>see the technical details page for more information</a>)
     </td>
   </tr>